 Port Jackson Sharks are native to the southern coast of Australia.
 As the name suggests, they frequent the waters around Port Jackson (Sydney Harbour), but their range extends from southern Queensland, all the way around to the western coast of Australia.

-At this moment, the Port Jackson Shark is listed as ‘Least Concern’ on the IUCN Red List, due to its widespread distribution and lack of significant threats.
+At this moment, they is listed as ‘Least Concern’ on the IUCN Red List, due to its widespread distribution and lack of significant threats.
 It’s always a delight for marine enthusiasts to know that a species is thriving, and it gives us even more reason to respect and preserve their habitats.

 Port Jackson Shark Encounters